wigging/wigging.github.io/_posts/2017-07-14-macos-apps-tools.md

 ---
-title: macOS Applications and Command Line Tools
+title: Apps and Command Line Tools for macOS
 layout: post
 ---

-# macOS Applications and Command Line Tools
+# Apps and Command Line Tools for macOS

 Essential apps and command line tools to install on a new Mac.
 Some apps are installed via the Mac App Store which requires an iCloud account.
 My preferred